 - Provide support at extracurricular activities such as athletic contests, proms, graduations, etc.

 Web tip: The URL shortcut to this page is fcps.net/police

 Students can help keep schools safe by anonymously reporting crimes or potential problems to the Crime Stoppers in Schools program: (859) 253-2020

 chief of police

 Phone: (859) 381-4200

 Fax: (859) 381-4893

-Name change: A new state law resulted in a name change for the FCPS Department of Law Enforcement.
+Did you know?
+In 2018, a new state law resulted in a name change for the FCPS Department of Law Enforcement.
 The school district's dedicated police force is now officially known as the Fayette County Public Schools Police Department.
-General counsel Shelley Chatfield administered the oath of office for the 26 officers at the Sept.
-24, 2018, school board meeting.